Quantum Secret Sharing Rates: Introduction

 Our main capacity result is that the QSS capacity is characterized by the regularization of the following formula:

 where $I(A' \rangle B_\ell)$ denotes the coherent information between systems $A'$ and $B_\ell$.
 Intuitively, $A'$ represents the dealer's entanglement share, while $B_\ell$ is the joint system of the $\ell$th qualified set.
-Furthermore, we derive a closed-form formula for the capacity for $t$-QSS with dephasing noise.
+Furthermore, we derive a closed-form formula for the capacity for t-QSS with dephasing noise.

-While our work builds on the classical framework of Zou \emph{et al.}~\cite{zou2015information}, its extension to the quantum domain introduces fundamental challenges.
+While we follow a similar approach as in the classical framework of Zou \emph{et al.}~\cite{zou2015information}, its extension to the quantum domain introduces fundamental challenges.
 In contrast to the classical wiretap setting, secrecy here follows directly from the no-cloning theorem, and coherent information replaces mutual information as the relevant rate measure.
 The proof technique further departs from the classical setting by employing the teleportation protocol to establish quantum communication through entanglement generation.

 The paper is organized as follows.
-Section~\ref{Section:QSS} presents the formal definition of QSS and an explicit scheme from Smith \cite{smith2000quantum}.
+Section~\ref{Section:QSS} presents the formal definition of QSS and an explicit scheme by Smith \cite{smith2000quantum}.
 In Section~\ref{Section:CQC}, we introduce the compound channel model.
 In Section~\ref{Section:Main_results}, we state our QSS capacity result.
+The analysis is given in Section~\ref{Section:Q_equals_E}, and a summary in Section~\ref{Section:Conclusion}.

 \paragraph*{Notation} We use the following notation conventions.
 A quantum state $\rho$ is a density operator over a Hilbert space $\mathcal{H}$.
 We assume $\mathcal{H}$ is finite-dimensional.
 Let $\mathcal{S}(\mathcal{H})$ denote the set of all such density operators.
 The fidelity between two quantum states \( \rho \) and \( \sigma \) in \(\mathcal{S}(\mathcal{H}) \), is defined by $ F(\rho, \sigma) := \norm{ \sqrt{\rho}\sqrt{\sigma} }_1^2 $.